adarsh3908/Data-Analysis-excel/Bike sales/README.md

 1. Open `Excel Project Dataset (1).xlsx` in Microsoft Excel (desktop recommended for slicer interactivity).
 2. Go to the `Dashboard` sheet to view KPIs, charts, and use the slicers to interactively filter the analysis.
 3. Inspect the `Preprocessed` sheet to see cleaning steps and calculated fields used by the PivotTables.
+4. Review `dataset/` folder for original and preprocessed CSV files.

 ## Notes

 - The workbook uses standard Excel PivotTables and Slicers — no macros or VBA.
-- If you want a CSV-only workflow, use `Excel Project Dataset(Working Sheet).csv` as the source for other tools.
+- If you want a CSV-only workflow, use `dataset/Excel Project Dataset(Working Sheet).csv` as the source for other tools.

 ---